GLOBAL MARKETS-Asian shares sit tight ahead of Nvidia results, yields near highs

 Comments from Richmond Fed President Thomas Barkin raised expectations that Chair Jerome Powell would drive home a hawkish message, after strong U.S. economic data makes the "reacceleration scenario" possible.

-In the currency markets, the U.S. dollar was still standing strong near its two month top at 103.5 against a basket of major currencies.

-The yen gained 0.2% to 145.6 per dollar, pulling further away from a nine-month trough of 146.56, amid talks that Japan will only intervene in the market if the currency plunges past 150 to the dollar.
+The yen JPY=EBS gained 0.2% to 145.62 per dollar, pulling further away from a nine-month trough of 146.56, amid talks that Japan will only intervene in the market if the currency plunges past 150 to the dollar.

 Asia stock markets https://tmsnrt.rs/2zpUAr4